 Picket Fences

 The quintessential symbol of the American dream, a wood picket fence, typically costs between $1,500 and $2,100.
 The average expenditure falls around $10 to $14 per foot.
-Fence panels, available in a diverse variety of materials, make installing a charming picket fence around your yard quick and straightforward.
+Fence panels, available in various materials, make installing a charming picket fence around your yard quick and straightforward.

 Vinyl Fencing

-Moving on to vinyl fencing, this modern, low-maintenance option has gained popularity in recent years.
+Moving on to vinyl fencing, this modern, low-maintenance option has recently gained popularity.
 Vinyl fences offer a clean, sleek look in various styles, including picket, privacy, and decorative.

 Vinyl fencing costs typically higher than wood, with average prices ranging from $20 to $40 per linear foot for materials.
 However, vinyl can be a cost-effective choice in the long run when you factor in the low maintenance requirements.